John Finger

 John Finger (born December 20, 1943) is an American former professional auto racing driver who has competed in the NASCAR Busch Series, the NASCAR Busch North Series, and the ARCA Re/Max Series.
-He is also a former winner in his class in the 24 Hours at Daytona, having won it in 2000 alongside Doug Mills, Richard Maugeri, Andy McNeil, and Ron Zizta.
+He is also a former winner in his class in the 24 Hours at Daytona, having won in the AGT class in 2000 alongside Doug Mills, Richard Maugeri, Andy McNeil, and Ron Zizta.

 Finger has also previously competed in the IMCA Stock Car Series, the SCCA Robert Bosch-VW Super Vee Championship, the IMSA GT Championship, and the Trans Am Championship.

 Motorsports results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)